Katie Taylor: Early life

 Taylor was born on 2 July 1986 in Bray, County Wicklow, the daughter of Irish mother Bridget (née Cranley) and English-born father Pete Taylor.
 She has an older sister named Sarah and two older brothers named Lee and Peter, the latter of whom is a mathematics professor at Dublin City University.
 Her father, who was born near Leeds and grew up in Birmingham, first visited Bray to work with his father in the amusement arcades on the seafront.
 After meeting and marrying Bridget, he decided to settle in Bray.
 In 1986, he became an Irish senior light heavyweight champion boxer.
 Originally an electrician by trade, he eventually became Taylor's full-time boxing coach.
 He also coached Adam Nolan who, like Taylor, represented Ireland at the 2012 Summer Olympics.
 Bridget also developed an interest in boxing and became one of the earliest female referees and judges in Ireland.

 Between 1999 and 2005, Taylor attended St. Kilian's Community School in Bray.
 Her three older siblings all attended the same school.
 As well as boxing and playing association football at school, she also played ladies' Gaelic football and camogie with her local GAA clubs, Bray Emmets and Fergal Ógs.
 She was a member of Bray Runners, a local athletics club, and several American colleges reportedly offered her sports scholarships while she was still studying at St Killian's.
 However, she opted instead to attend University College Dublin, known for its sports scholarship programme, which she qualified for via her Leaving Cert results.
 As her sporting career began to take off, she chose not to complete her studies at UCD.

-Amateur boxing career
+Amateur career

 Taylor first began boxing in 1998, aged 12.
 Her father coached her and her two older brothers, Lee and Peter, at St Fergal's Boxing Club, which operated out of a former boathouse in Bray.
 At 15, in 2001, she fought in the first officially sanctioned female boxing match in Ireland, at the National Stadium, and defeated Alanna Audley from Belfast.